Laportere History, Family Crest & Coats of Arms

-local surname, once lived, held land, or was born in the beautiful region of France.
+Noble surnames, such as Laportere, evoke images of the ancient homeland of the French people.
+The original bearer of the name Laportere, which is a local surname, once lived, held land, or was born in the beautiful region of France.
 In France, hereditary surnames were adopted according to fairly general rules and during the late Middle Ages, names that were derived from localities became increasingly widespread.
 Local names originally denoted the proprietorship of the village or estate.
-The laportere family originally lived near a door or gate of particular interest, such as the gates to a fortified city or a unusually large or unique door.
-The name laportere is derived from the Old French words "la" and "porte," which mean "the" and "door" respectively.
+The Laportere family originally lived near a door or gate of particular interest, such as the gates to a fortified city or a unusually large or unique door.
+The name Laportere is derived from the Old French words "la" and "porte," which mean "the" and "door" respectively.

-Another 154 words (11 lines of text) are included under the topic Early laportere History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Laportere research.
+More information is included under the topic Early Laportere History in all our PDF Extended History products and printed products wherever possible.

-Another 41 words (3 lines of text) are included under the topic Early laportere Notables in all our PDF Extended History products and printed products wherever possible.
+Another 136 words (10 lines of text) are included under the topic Early Laportere Notables in all our PDF Extended History products and printed products wherever possible.